 The width of the stance at the start

-Early on many coaches believed that the shins should be touching the bar.
-It was thought that by doing so the bar would cover the least amount of ground coming up, i.e. in a straight line from floor to finish.
-But starting out like this tends to crowd the other links in the body so they are not set up into an efficient pulling position.
+Early on, many coaches believed that the shins should be touching the bar.
+It was thought that by doing so, the bar would cover the least amount of ground coming up, i.e. in a straight line from floor to finish.
+But starting like this tends to crowd the other links in the body, so they are not set up into an efficient pulling position.
 Especially affected is the back.
-Beginning so close to the bar makes it unlikely the lifter will be able to straighten it out to begin lifting.
+Beginning so close to the bar makes it unlikely the lifter will be able to straighten it out to start lifting.

 Current thinking has the bar positioned on the shins with the exact distance determined by the relative experience of the lifter and their particular body type.
 For example, a novice should be placing their feet, so the shins are 5cm from the bar.
 The shoulders should be situated in a vertical line with the toes.
 Advanced lifters will vary slightly from this placement.
 Positioning the feet here places the barbell at the centre of gravity within the support platform of the body.
 In other words, the bar is being lifted from a powerful starting point by being balanced and supported at the centre of gravity, within the athletes' physical structure.

 There are two standard positions used by the majority of lifters, with tremendous variations applied to each one.
-The first is with the narrow stance.
-The lifter places the feet parallel to one another and pointed straight ahead.
+The first is with a narrow stance.
+The lifter places the feet parallel to one another and points straight ahead.
 The second position seen is with the feet angled outward at least 10 to 15 degrees.